 The 8 Cat Night Vision Facts

-While cats can’t see in pitch-black darkness, they can see much better than we can in very low light conditions.
-Thanks to the large lens and curved cornea of their eyes, they can take advantage of any light available.
+While cats can’t see in pitch-black darkness, they can see much better than we can in very low-light conditions.
+Thanks to their eyes’ large lens and curved cornea, they can take advantage of any light available.

-We might be looking around thinking that it’s pitch black, but our cats can still see just fine.
-Their eyes can see much better in low light than ours, so cats only need 1/6 of the light that we do in order to be able to see.
+We might be looking around thinking it’s pitch black, but our cats can still see just fine.
+Their eyes can see much better in low light than ours, so cats only need 1/6 of the light that we do to be able to see.

-This is not a real mirror, of course, but an evolutionary adaptation that achieves kind of the same thing.
+This is not a real mirror, of course, but an evolutionary adaptation that achieves the same thing.
 Have you ever noticed that your cat’s eyes glow a green-silver color?
 This is the “tapetum lucidum” that sits behind the retina.
-This reflective layer contains 15 different types of cells.
-It acts as a type of mirror to catch any light that hasn’t been absorbed by the rods.
+This reflective layer contains 15 types of cells.
+It acts as a mirror to catch any light that the rods haven’t absorbed.

-All mammal eyes contain rods and cones, which are types of cells known as photoreceptors that convert light into electrical signals that are then transmitted to our brains.
-Cones work best in conditions with a large amount of light, and rods are designed to work best in low-light conditions.
+All mammal eyes contain rods and cones, which are cells known as photoreceptors that convert light into electrical signals that are then transmitted to our brains.
+Cones work best in a large amount of light, and rods are designed to work best in low-light conditions.

-Rods are also used for peripheral vision and motion-sensing— just more reasons that cats are such great hunters!
+Rods are also used for peripheral vision and motion-sensing—more reasons that cats are such great hunters!

-Light within the ultraviolet range of the electromagnetic spectrum is completely invisible to us humans because it’s blocked by our lenses.
-Research suggests that cats, as well as other mammals, like dogs, can actually see ultraviolet light.
+The light within the ultraviolet range of the electromagnetic spectrum is completely invisible to us humans because our lenses block it.
+Research suggests that cats and other mammals, like dogs, can actually see ultraviolet light.